amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-This undoubtedly makes for a more human-readable option, but when we try to sum up the entire collection, that human-readability can be a liability.
+This is an even more human-readable option, but when we try to sum up the entire collection, that human-readability can be a liability.

 ~~~
 durations = []